linda-seiter/cmsc115_2252/week3/week3_lesson.md

-## Week 3 - White-box testing
+## Week 3 - Structural (clear-box) testing

-White box testing techniques are based on code coverage, which measures the percent of code executed by the tests.
+Structural or clear-box testing techniques are based on code coverage, which measures the percent of code executed by the tests.
 Some basic measures of code coverage include:

 - **Statement Coverage:** The percent of statements executed at least once.
 - **Branch Coverage:** The percent of branches executed at least once.
 For example, `if (x  < 10)` requires at least 2 tests to cover both branches: